 Global Politics in the 21st Century

-After receiving his doctorate from University of Oxford, he taught courses in Canadian, Comparative and International Relations at Carleton and McGill Universities for over 35 years.
+After receiving his doctorate from Pembroke College, University of Oxford, he taught courses in Canadian, Comparative, European, and International Relations at Carleton and McGill Universities for over 35 years.
 He chaired the department of political science at Carleton, managed the House of Commons Parliamentary Internship institution, and was Executive Secretary of the committee on Atlantic Studies for a decade.
 He continues to teach international relations and advanced seminars on “International Relations, Security and Crises” at Redlands, Carleton, and other Universities around the world.

-Professor Jackson is the author and co-author of 38 books (including issues) and some 50 articles in the fields of comparative, Canadian, North American, and international politics.
+Professor Jackson is the author and co-author of 39 books (including issues) and some 50 articles in the fields of comparative, Canadian, North American, and international politics.
 His recent books include Temptations of Power: the United States in Global Politics Since 9/11; the 7th edition of Politics in Canada: Culture, Institutions, Behaviour and Public Policy; 5th edition of Canadian Government in Transition; and 5th edition of Introduction to Political Science: Comparative and World Politics.
 His latest articles include “Soft Power in Theory and Practice” in the New Strategist and “Westminster Futures: Australia, Canada, New Zealand, and the United Kingdom in and Comparative Perspective” in The Craft of Governing (Allen and Unwin).

-Cambridge University Press published his newest book on international politics, Global Politics in the 21st Century, in August 2013.
-Early reviews from the UK and USA call the book “impressive,” “essential reading for everyone with an interest in international relations,” " lucid and astonishing wide-range analysis," and “comprehensive.”
+Cambridge University Press published his newest book on international politics, Global Politics in the 21st Century, in 2013/14.
+Reviews from the UK and USA call the book “impressive”, “essential reading for everyone with an interest in international relations”, a “lucid and astonishing wide-range analysis”, and “comprehensive.”
 A new volume Canadian Government and Politics in Transition will be published in 2015 by Pearson after the next General Election.

 Courses Offered at Redlands